vmware-tanzu/velero/site/content/docs/v1.13/csi-snapshot-data-movement.md

 ### Configure Node Agent DaemonSet spec

 After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the node-agent DaemonSet spec.
-The steps in this section are only needed if you are installing on RancherOS, Nutanix, OpenShift, VMware Tanzu Kubernetes Grid
+The steps in this section are only needed if you are installing on RancherOS, Nutanix, OpenShift, OpenShift on IBM Cloud, VMware Tanzu Kubernetes Grid
 Integrated Edition (formerly VMware Enterprise PKS), or Microsoft Azure.